hgroman/Live-ScoredSkies/knowledge-base/backup_strategy.md

 *Last updated: 2025-04-29*

-This document outlines the backup strategy for the Sky project, focusing on the `T7_Media_Vault` external drive and essential local project files.
+This document outlines the backup strategy for the Live-Scored Skies project, focusing on the `T7_Media_Vault` external drive and essential local project files.

 ## Goal: 3-2-1 Backup